betacraft/dissecting-rails-workshop/rack_middleware/Readme.md

 'This person is not a keynote speaker.'
 ```

-### 1.3 Add a Rack middleware so that mobile developers can keep their camelcase styles
+### 1.3 Add a Rack middleware so that mobile developers consuming this endpoint can keep their camelcase styles

 The endpoint built in this exercise will be used by a mobile application that prefers sending and receiving the parameters in camel case format instead of snake case format.
 You might have come across such use cases quite often.
 Build a Rack middleware and use with our SimpleRackApp.

 The middleware should only modify the response body if its content type is `application/json`.

 ```ruby
 class Middleware
   def initialize(app)